hiveot/hub/docs/TD QnA.md

 11. How to add a description to enum values?
 > Use-case: If an input has a restricted set of values, the consumer will have to select one of those values.
 Enum values however do not have a presentable title or description.
 * How to present enum values?
 * Current workaround: Don't use enum.
 Use oneOf instead which is an array of dataschema.
-Store the values in each entry as a const value.
+Store the values in each entry in the 'const' field.

 12. How to add a multi-line description?
 > Use-case: documenting properties, inputs or outputs can sometimes take more than a single line.
 However the TDD only accepts a single string and JSON doesn't do multi-line strings.